nickserv/danamccurdy.com/_posts/2020-05-09-spirit-s-sacred-song.md

 and I don’t require a pundit
 to show me what is real.

-My eyes and heart are opening
+My eyes and heart are open
 to what may come along,

 and my mind will sing in harmony